Last Updated on March 23, 2024 by Kittredge Cherry

 An alternate theory is that the water carrier was a member of the Essene community, an ascetic Jewish sect.
 They were mostly celibate and the men did work traditionally done by women.
 Of course, the water carrier could have been both Essene and queer.

 The water carrier rarely appears in art.
-A wonderful exception is shown here: “The Man Bearing a Pitcher” by 19th-century French painter James Tissot.
+A wonderful exception is shown at the top of this post: “The Man Bearing a Pitcher” by 19th-century French painter James Tissot.
 He artfully portrays the shock of bystanders when they saw a queer man disrupting gender roles for Jesus on the way to the Upper Room.

 Scholars claim water carrier as a queer ancestor